Definition: What is Design Thinking?

 We facilitate Design Thinking workshops that uncover real customer needs and produce innovative solutions.

-How long does a Design Thinking process take?
+How many iterations does a typical Design Thinking process need?